-At 31 December 2022 and 2021, the Company held financial liabilities in this category (see Note 11).
+At 31 December 2023 and 2022, the Company held financial liabilities in this category (see Note 11).

-a.2.2) Financial liabilities at fair value through profit or loss
+a.2.2) Financial liabilities at fair value with changes in the income statement

 Financial liabilities issued for the purpose of repurchasing them in the near term or which are part of a portfolio of financial instruments for which there is evidence of a recent pattern of sort-term profit taking, or is a derivative financial instrument that is not a financial guarantee or has been designated as a hedging instrument, are classified in this category.